THE DECISION

 • capacity and endurance is the spec that matters most for this exact use case.

-• PCIe 4.0 x4 NVMe is what keeps the product from feeling compromised.
+• SATA III is what keeps the product from feeling compromised.

 WHEN TO SKIP IT